dumtux/eastec.s1/note.md

 > The USB interface is disabled to save power by default on the CM4 .
 To enable it you need to add
 > `dtoverlay=dwc2,dr_mode=host` to the `config.txt` file

+For more information, read [Raspberry Compute Module 4 Datasheet][1].

 ## Enable PCM5102 DAC

 Add the following line to the `config.txt` file.